elifesciences/fastly-iiif/README.md

 ### Options

 Options are set as headers on the client request.
-(Note these headers and sanitised and set to their default value before `iiif_config` is called, and validated afterwards.)
+(Note these headers are sanitised and set to their default value before `iiif_config` is called, and validated afterwards.)

 #### `X-IIIF-Version`